StanlyRod/ChatGPT-discord-bot/README.md

 source venv/bin/activate
 ```

-5 Install the required dependencies
+5 Navigate to the venv directory and install the required dependencies
 ```bash
 pip install -r requirements.txt
 ```